-Made from a combination of polyethylene foams and thermoplastic polyurethane, Air Fōm is a two- to- three-part system that replaces traditional inner tubes and promises to eliminate flat bike tires for up to 3,100 miles.
+Made from a combination of two foams (EPP and ETPU), Air Fōm is a two- to- three-part system that replaces traditional inner tubes and promises to eliminate flat bike tires for up to 3,100 miles.

 Tired of flat tires on otherwise pleasant bike rides?

 Launched during the 2018 Taipei Cycle Show, Air Fōm is an airless bike tire system that uses multi-layer foam inserts to mimic the lively, dynamic ride performance of an air-filled inner tube—but, without punctures or pumping.

 After extensive testing, their website explains this involves a stiff core and an outer layer of supportive, energy-returning foam materials, which are bonded to the tire and rim using an adhesive agent.
 The website recommends that your local bike shop can easily handle this part in about 30 minutes.

 Other advertised features include consistent stability across a wide range of temperatures, the ability to maintain structure under high impact, and the highest rebound energy and lowest weight of any airless foam system on the market.
 They say their proprietary technology also ensures your tire remains securely affixed between the bead and rim.